 Our first recommendation is that you define what exactly it is that you want to translate, using the guidelines that we’ve presented here.
 Once you have decided on the content, who will translate it, and how, you can actually start to calculate your localization budget.

 Let’s take an actual example to define how you should go about this.
 For the sake of this argument, let’s say that you have a website similar to our own.
 You want to localize the homepage, you want to outsource it to us, and you want to translate it using machine translation and human review approach.

 The calculation of the localization budget should include the following parameters:

 #1.
 Number of words

-You either know the number of words you want to localize on your homepage, or you use our website crawler to automatically get the number of words for translation.
+You either know the number of words you want to localize on your homepage, or you can use our website crawler to automatically calculate the number of words for translation.

 To make this point as clear as possible, let’s use our homepage as an example:

 To simplify the calculation, let’s say that our homepage contains 700 words.
 Most pages on most websites will contain between 500 and 700 words on average, so you can use this as a guideline as well.

 What you need to do next is to find out about a rate per word for the target language into which you are translating.
 This strictly depends on the language combination, but since this is a hypothetical project, we want to simplify the calculation.